1. Home

 • Termites Termites are sometimes referred to as 'white ants' because of their appearance - this information may assist in detecting and treating these pests.

-• Rabbits Rabbits are one of the most common and widespread animal pests in Australia.
+• Weeds and Rabbits Weeds and Pest Management Plan 2023–2026.
+Rabbits are one of the most common and widespread animal pests in Australia.

 • Pigeons As well as being a nuisance and causing extensive damage to property, feral pigeons can also pose a risk to human health.